Seven Reasons Why Roaccutane Sometimes Does Not Work

 3. Lower doses of Roaccutane will relieve symptoms, but only temporarily.

 For a variety of reasons, usually having to do with concerns over side effects, doctors sometimes prescribe low-dose Roaccutane, just 0.1 to 0.2 mg of the medication per day per kilo of body weight instead of the 1 to 2 mg of the medication per day per kilo of body weight that builds up the drug to force acne into remission.
-If you take a low-dose version of the drug, your face may clear up in 2 or 3 months, but you’ll have problems very soon once you quit the drug.
+If you take a low-dose version of the drug, your face may clear up in 2 or 3 months, but you might have problems4 once you quit the drug.
 If you take a higher-dose version of the drug, usually your acne will stay away for at least 2 or 3 years, sometimes permanently.

 4. Roaccutane is supposed to be taken with food.